akkartik/mu/Readme.md

   - syntax for addressing modes: `%reg`, `*reg`, `*(reg+disp)`, `*(reg+reg+disp)`, `*(reg+reg<<n + disp)`
   - function calls in a single line, using addressing modes for arguments
-  - syntax for controlling a type checker, akin to the top-level Mu language
+  - syntax for controlling a type checker, like [prototype 2](https://github.com/akkartik/mu/tree/master/archive/2.vm).
   - a register allocation _verifier_.
 Programmer provides registers for variables; verifier checks that register reads are for the same type that was last written -- across all control flow paths.